-- 37) Comment: The CWC might be incented to replace our mains due to the age of the pipes, but it is unlikely given the good condition of our 4 inch mains.
+37) Comment: The CWC might be incented to replace our mains due to the age of the pipes, but it is unlikely given the good condition of our 4 inch mains.
 Later comment: Law requires 6" mains so the CWC could use that as a basis for increasing investment.

 Response: The cost of main replacement would be borne by all 60,000 of the CWCs customers.
-Other than the dislocation of such construction, MKL would get a good deal. - 38) Q: Do we have access to company client references?A: Yes.
+Other than the dislocation of such construction, MKL would get a good deal.

+38) Q: Do we have access to company client references?
+A: Yes.
 The committee will be checking references.

-The reference interviews will be posted on the MKL website. - 39) Q: Who would pay for the meters?
+39) Q: Who would pay for the meters?